grasskind/shiny-budget/README.md

 ## Installation

 The easiest way to install is by navigating to the [Releases](https://github.com/grasskind/shiny-budget/releases) tab and downloading the zipped program folder (**deploy-shiny-budget.zip**).
 This was created using the [DesktopDeployR](https://github.com/wleepang/DesktopDeployR) framework.
 Following the download, unzip in your preferred location and double-click on the **shiny_budget** file to launch.
-App should start in your browser.
+The app should start in your browser.
 This method only works on Windows unfortunately.

 To get that "desktop app" feel, right-click on the **shiny_budget** file and select "Create Shortcut."
 Drag the shorcut over to your desktop and you're set.
 If you're like me and like having apps pinned to the taskbar, right-click on the shortcut, select properties, and prepend "cmd.exe /C " to the target path.
 You should then be able to drag the shortcut down to your taskbar.